winger1ol/SOEN-357-mini-project/README.md

 ==
 We created 2 user personas that would represent potential users.
 This will allow us to better understand our users’ expectations, concerns and motivations.

+The first persona is Brandon D. Wells.
+He represents users who wants to have family trip in a different country but nobody in his family can speak local language.

 ![image](https://github.com/user-attachments/assets/209b3108-1a1b-43aa-a9f5-3026447af6b0)